sithel/giftid/README.md

 Gift tracking website

-Next Meeting: 6/19 7 pm somewhere
+Next Meeting: 7/13 11 am

 KT Todos:
+- [ ] checkbox??
+- [ ] figure out things to do to make extra data entry work, then do those things
+- [ ] more mockups for editing data
-- [ ] sliding transition
+- [x] sliding transition
-- [ ] style list of results
+- [x] style list of results
 - [x] style button(s)
 - can insert more fields into HTML to be implemented later

 Rebecca Todos:
+- [ ] gift timestamp
+- [ ] make list display in correct order, most recent first
-- [ ] save and retrieve list
+- [ ] make saving update the list
 - [ ] make code less ugly
+- [x] save and retrieve list

 General Todo:
 - look at next steps